aakers24/THM/Paths/SOC1/SOC1.md

     * FAT Data Structures -

         * Cluster - The basic storage unit of FAT.
-Each files is a group of clusters which are groups of bits.
+Each file is a group of clusters which are groups of bits.

         * Directory - Contains file ID info such as name, namelength, and first cluster.

         * File Allocation Table - A linked list of all clusters.
-Nodes contain cluster status and pointer to next cluster.
+Nodes contain cluster status and pointer to the next cluster.

     * FAT, FAT12, FAT16, FAT32 - The numbers started at 8 with FAT and the numbers represent the length of the cluster addresses in bits.